-The objectives of the PIDS are based on the decisions of the Summit of the Americas as well as the General Assembly, the Inter-American Council for Integral Development (CIDI), the Inter-American Committee on Sustainable Development (CIDS) resolutions, in particular by the Declaration of Tela for Sustainable Development in the Americas and the Strategic Framework for PIDS adopted at the Third Meeting of Ministers and High Authorities on Sustainable Development that took place in Tela, Honduras, in October 2015.
+The objectives of the PIDS are based on the decisions of the Summits of the Americas;^{1/2} resolutions of the General Assembly, the Inter-American Council for Integral Development (CIDI), and the Inter-American Committee on Sustainable Development (CIDS); and, in particular, the Declaration of Tela for Sustainable Development in the Americas and the Strategic Framework for the PIDS, which were adopted at the Third Inter-American Meeting of Ministers and High-Level Authorities on Sustainable Development, held in Tela, Honduras, in October 2015.

-The PIDS seeks to focus on the comparative advantage of the OAS and to direct the OAS toward areas where, in the opinion of the member states, opportunities exist for action to complement the efforts of the states themselves, as well as the efforts of other international organizations and institutions, particularly those operating within the Hemisphere.
-The PIDS also responds to the call by the United Nations for cooperation of regional organizations in the implementation and follow-up of the 2030 Agenda.
+The PIDS seeks to focus on the comparative advantage of the OAS and steer the Organization toward areas where, in the opinion of the member states, opportunities exist for action to complement the efforts of the states themselves, as well as the efforts of other international organizations and institutions, particularly those operating within the Hemisphere.
+The PIDS also responds to the call from the United Nations to regional organizations for cooperation in the implementation and follow-up of the 2030 Agenda.